 After the news broke, White House Press Secretary Sean Spicer took to Twitter to angrily denounce the media's reporting: "Those people would be wrong.
 Just spoke with him and he is 100% commited [sic] to being the next SECNAV pending Senate confirm."
 We shall soon see whether or not Spicer is being truthful.
 Meanwhile, if Bilden does jump ship, it means that the Trump Administration will have lost a White House Communications Director, National Security Advisor, Secretary of Labor, Secretary of the Army, and Secretary of the Navy within the first month.
 Not a great batting average.
 (Z)

 The annual CPAC conference is the top event for conservatives every year.
 Normally the main speakers are top-ranking Republican politicians.
-This year, the keynote address will be given by white nationalist and anti-Semite Milo Yiannopoulos, who writes for Breitbart News.
-The choice is significant because up until now conservatives have kept their distance from Donald Trump and his staff, who they don't see as conservatives at all.
+This year, the keynote address will be given by white nationalist and anti-Semite Milo Yiannopoulos, who writes for Breitbart News, and is close with senior adviser Steve Bannon.
+The choice is significant because up until now conservatives have kept their distance from Donald Trump and his staff, whom they don't see as conservatives at all.
 The choice of Yiannopoulos suggests that their desire to get close to the seat of power is more powerful than their distrust and dislike of a president who rejects many of the principles they care deeply about.
 (V)Email a link to a friend or share:

 ---The Votemaster and Zenger

 Feb18 Ryan's Tax Plan Is Running into Trouble

 Feb18 Veteran John McCain is Back at War--with Donald Trump